fallenreaper/eve-databases/README.md

 As of Right now, it will pull and build the Eve Online Database in order to consume private or publically.
 This database though was never containerized.
 That is where this comes in.

-If you have any questions please react out.
+If you have any questions please reach out.

 Enjoy.